TezosTaqueria/taqueria/website/docs/intro.md

 :::
 ### Taqueria Plugins

-Taqueria plugins add functionality to Taqueria by adding tasks to Taqueria like `taq compile-ligo` or `taq start sandbox`.
+Taqueria plugins add functionality to Taqueria by adding tasks to Taqueria.
 Plugins are managed right in Taqueria using the `taq install [pluginName]` and `taq uninstall [pluginName]` commands

 Taqueria plugins are installed on a ***per-project*** basis which allows you to customize the combination of technologies used and tasks avalable on a project.
 This means that the tasks available to run in each project will differ based on the plugins installed